Guide to Taxation in Malaysia

 It is important to note that after each disposal, both the previous owner and the new owner need to submit an RPGT return within 60 days of the disposal date.
 The date of disposal is the same as the date of the agreement of the disposal.

-Should there happen to be no agreement, the disposal date can define as the date of final payment which confirms the transfer of the property or asset.
-In cases that require government approval for the disposal that needs to complete, the disposal date will either be the date of the approval or the date upon which the last necessary criterion was fulfilled.
+Should there happen to be no agreement, the disposal date can be defined as the date of final payment which confirms the transfer of the property or asset.
+In cases that require government approval for the disposal that needs to be completed, the disposal date will either be the date of the approval or the date upon which the last necessary criterion was fulfilled.

 Malaysia Corporate Secretary Ramu